HCS Score

 The answer here is clearer than most.

 Hyperliquid fails the CoinStudy HCS Sharia red-line screening.
-Its core business model is built around perpetual futures trading, leveraged speculation, and cryptocurrency derivatives — activities that directly conflict with Islamic finance principles of Gharar and Maysir.
+Its core business model is built around perpetual futures trading, leveraged speculation, and cryptocurrency derivatives, which are activities that directly conflict with Islamic finance principles of Gharar and Maysir.

 This is not a close call.
 The platform's entire purpose is the problem.